 - Whether prohibited items can also be done through VC?

 Yes, in view of exemption by MCA on 19th March, 2020, an amendment in the Companies (MBP) Rules has been made.
-It provides that a meeting on the restricted items specified in Rule 4, including certain items such as approval financials and board’s report etc. which require an immediate consideration in the present time, can be held through video-conferencing till the period ending on 30th June, 2020 and shall not require mandatory physical quorum as per the MCA notification dated 28th Sepetemer, 2020.
+It provides that a meeting on the restricted items specified in Rule 4, including certain items such as approval financials and board’s report etc. which require an immediate consideration in the present time, can be held through video-conferencing till the period ending on 31st December, 2020 and shall not require mandatory physical quorum as per the MCA notification dated 28th Sepetemer, 2020.

 - Suppose a Director did not indicate his intention to participate through VC at the beginning of the year, can a Company still send them notice to participate through VC?